iguanatool/casestudies/README.md

-# IGUANA case studies for the Dependence and Testability Project with Dave Binkley
+# IGUANA case studies

+Case studies for use with IGUANA (currently only contains the Calendar example).

 To use with IGUANA you will need to invoke the `setup.sh` bash script in the root directory of this repo.
 This requires: